influxdata/helm-charts/charts/influxdb-enterprise/README.md

 The meta cluster requires a shared internal secret to secure communication.
 This must be provided by specifying a secret name in the `values.yaml` file.

-The secret MUST container a key called `secret` that is a randomly generated string.
+The Kubernetes Secret MUST contain a key called `secret` that is a randomly generated string.

+Please see [example resources](./example-resources.yaml) to see what this looks like.

 ```yaml
 meta: